deadlydog/Challenge.ClearMeasureCodeChallenge/ReadMe.md

 ### Providing your own item mapper

 If you do not want items returned based on if the index is evenly divisible by a number, you can create your own item mapper by implementing the `IMapItems` interface.
+This was not required by the challenge, but shows that the library is extensible, allowing future use cases to be more easily supported.

 Here is an example of an item mapper that returns the letter of the alphabet that corresponds to the number provided: